haydenjones/ataxx/README.md

-# ataxx
+# Ataxx

-For fun, a java implementation of the strategy game.
+A java implementation of the strategy game.

+## Philosophical Approach

-Blackadder: Baldrick, why are you dressed like that?
+>Blackadder: Baldrick, why are you dressed like that?
+>
-Baldrick: Do you want the long answer or the short answer?
+>Baldrick: Do you want the long answer or the short answer?
+>
-Blackadder: Mm, the short answer.
+>Blackadder: Mm, the short answer.
+>
-Baldrick: Whim.
+>Baldrick: Whim.
-Blackadder: "Whim".
+>
+>Blackadder: *Whim*.
 And the long answer?
+>
-Baldrick: It was a whim, my lord.
+>Baldrick: It was a whim, my lord.

+## To do

+* Make sure the UI handles the case where the player does not have any more moves.